karlrissland/Logic-App-Standard-Deployment/README.md

 - Working with Azure Managed Connections
 - Setting up Custom Property Tracking

+## Setup

+### Your GitHub Environment
+If you Fork the repo to use as a starting point for your own work, take a look at my [GitHub Setup Documentation](docs/SetupAuth.md).
+This walks you through security and variable setup necessary for github workflows to run in your environment.

+### Your Development Environment

+High level steps and documentation links to help you get your development environment up and running.

 ## Azure Architecture
 The following diagram describes the general architecture of Azure services depicted in this solution.